 Collaborative Fund Services, LLC ("CFS"), located at 125 Greenwich Avenue, Greenwich, CT 06830, will serve as the Fund's Administrator and will provide compliance services to the Fund.
 CFS will be paid an annual fee of 0.35% of the Fund's average daily net assets.
-For the fiscal period ended September 30, 2020, the Fund paid CFS \$30,225 for administrative and compliance services.
+For the fiscal period ended September 30, 2021, the Fund paid CFS \$72,933 for administrative and compliance services.
+For the fiscal year ended September 30, 2022, the Fund paid CFS \$65,260 for administrative and compliance services.